Seller's remorse? How to back out of a home sale contract

 You've finally gone to contract on your home, and now you're sorry you have.
-How can you get out of the contract?
+How can you get out of the home sale contract?

-"A seller is best-advised to be absolutely firm about wanting to sell real estate," says Joanne Fanizza, an attorney in Farmingdale, N.Y.
-It's indeed good advice since, as Fanizza explains, sellers face high hurdles if they want to back out of a contract to sell their home.
+"A seller is best-advised to be absolutely firm about wanting to sell real estate," says Joanne Fanizza, an attorney in Farmingdale, New York.
+Sellers can face high hurdles if they want to back out of a contract to sell their home, explains Fanizza.

 "I've seen situations where sellers thought, 'I'm just not going to sell.'
 They think the house just isn't for sale anymore.
 You can't do that after you're in contract," she warns.

 Sellers sometimes change their minds because they're unhappy about the sale price or the cost of repairs, have lost a job, decided not to relocate to another state or are involved in a loan modification, short sale or foreclosure.
 Sometimes, the presence of a higher offer can trigger seller’s remorse.

 None of those excuses makes canceling a deal easy, however.